axelarnetwork/axelar-core/cmd/axelarcli/docs/axelarcli_tx_ethereum_confirm-erc20-token.md

-## axelarcli tx ethereum verify-erc20-token
+## axelarcli tx ethereum confirm-erc20-token

-Verify an ERC20 token deployment in an Ethereum transaction for a given symbol of token and gateway address
+Confirm an ERC20 token deployment in an Ethereum transaction for a given symbol of token and gateway address

 ```
-axelarcli tx ethereum verify-erc20-token [txID] [symbol] [flags]
+axelarcli tx ethereum confirm-erc20-token [txID] [symbol] [flags]
 ```

 ### Options